 Through a wide spectrum, ranging from photoreporting film, to manually reworked photography, through Internet archive images, photogram or chemical experimentation, artists from " Off topic " question the status of photography as a process whose primary function is to reveal reality.
 For far from being a faithful mirror, photography can mask, alter or transfigure reality.

-So, Matthieu Boucherit digitally erases the subjects of press photographs and leaves room, on the image, only for the accessory or the context.
+Therefore, Matthieu Boucherit digitally erases the subjects of press photographs and leaves room, on the image, only for the accessory or the context.
 These hollowed-out images question the trace (or lack of impact) that all information leaves in collective memory.
 Presented in Ikea frames, these “shock photos” broadcast by the mass media show a domesticated violence that adorns our daily lives - far from awakening the consciousness of spectators ...